CoderDojo-Content/Advanced-HTML-CSS/en/thumbnails.md

             <p><span class="locationText">Location:</span> Fota Island, County Cork</p>
 		</article>
   	```
+    Change the picture and text to whatever you like.
 2. Here's the CSS code for the classes `thumbnail` and `smallPics` as well as for the heading `h3`:
     ```css
         h3 {